-You can also make an appointment to see us, your subject specialist librarians, if you'd like some support with your research.
-The guide is always a work in progress, so we welcome suggestions for additional content.
+You can also make an appointment to see one of us, your subject specialist librarians, if you'd like some support with your research.
+This guide is always a work in progress, so we welcome suggestions for additional content.